 - Garlic.

 - Ground Meat.
-I alternate between ground turkey or ground beef, but see the recipe tips and notes.
+I alternate between ground turkey or lean ground beef, but see the recipe tips and notes.

 - Diced Tomatoes.
 Or use fire-roasted tomatoes.